-3.2 Are the directors different from other employees?
+4.2 Are the directors different from other employees?

-The provisions of the Fourth Schedule that are applicable to other employees apply to a director who is entitled to remuneration as defined in the Fourth Schedule.
+The provisions of the Fourth Schedule that are applicable to other employees apply to a director who is entitled to remuneration as defined in paragraph 1 of the Fourth Schedule.
 This means that the employer must withhold PAYE from the "remuneration" paid or payable to the director on the same basis as with any other employee.

-3.3 The employer's liability for PAYE on the deemed remuneration
+4.3 The employer's liability for PAYE on the deemed remuneration